 Bend Summer Activities: 9 Ways to Experience the Great Outdoors

 Bend, Oregon, offers four seasons of adventure packed with things to do.
 In the summer, visitors flock to this mountain town for water recreation, action-packed thrills and a climate perfect for exploration.
-From laid-back tours to renown fly fishing and golf, Bend will delight any outdoor enthusiast.
+From laid-back tours to renown fly fishing and golf, Bend delights outdoor enthusiasts.
 Read on to learn about the top Bend summer activities.

 Among the top-rated, Sun Country Tours offers five rafting tours ranging in time and experience.
-The 3-mile Big Eddy Thriller ranks as their most popular adventure and lasts approximately 3 hours.
-Due to safety regulations, rafting trips are best suited for guests ages 6 and older.
-Those who prefer a more relaxing activity can rent an inner tube and spend the day floating with friends and family.
+The 3-mile Big Eddy Thriller ranks as the most popular and lasts approximately three hours.
+Due to safety regulations, rafting trips best suit guests ages 6 and older.
+Those who prefer a more relaxing activity can rent an inner tube and float with friends and family.
 Other companies to check out include Seventh Mountain River Company and Ouzel Outfitters.

 One of the best ways to enjoy Bend’s scenery is taking a canoe, kayak or stand-up paddleboard through the area’s waterways.
 These activities enable guests to see the area at their own pace.

 Wanderlust Tours offers half-day canoe and kayak tours on Cascade Lake where guides teach visitors about the environment and wildlife.
-While touring, keep an eye out for otter, mink, ospreys and eagles that call the area home.
+While touring, keep an eye out for otter, mink, ospreys and eagles.
 Many visitors also enjoy venturing into bays, caves, and coves only accessible by kayak or canoe.
 Additionally, visitors can wear their swimsuits and swim to cool off.
-Kayak tours best suit ages 8 and older, however canoe tours offer an adventure for all ages and sometime pets.
+Kayak tours best suit ages 8 and older, however canoe tours offer an adventure for all ages and sometimes pets.
 Guests should call ahead before bringing dogs.

 To rent stand-up paddleboards, try Sun Country Tours and explore Old Mill District.
 The company provides a board, paddle and jacket, with some pet-friendly boards available.

-For a trip downhill, the Mt.
+For a trip downhill, Mt.
 Bachelor Bike Park gives riders access to 13 miles of downhill trails.
 The park has a beginner lift that introduces the area to new riders, as well as trails for intermediate and expert riders.
 To book a guided bike tour in Bend, check out The Bend Tour Company and Cog Wild Mountain Bike Tours.
-Both offer rides that suit individuals and groups.
+Both suit individuals and groups.

 Hiking also ranks among the most popular Bend summer activities.
-The area houses hundreds of miles of hiking trails that wind past caves, lakes, waterfalls, and climb high into the mountains that overlook the town below.
+The area houses hundreds of miles of hiking trails that wind past caves, lakes, waterfalls, and climb high into the mountains.

 The city’s lakes, rivers and streams also provide access to some of the best fly-fishing in the west.
-In fact, Bend even earned a spot on Fly-Fisherman magazine’s top fly-fishing towns in the U.S. Head to the Deschutes River to cast a line in its 250-plus miles of fishable waters, with catches including rainbow trout and steelhead.
+In fact, Bend even earned a spot on Fly-Fisherman magazine’s top fly-fishing towns in the U.S. Just head to Deschutes River to cast a line in its 250-plus miles of fishable waters, with catches including rainbow trout and steelhead.

 Deep Canyon Outfitters, one of the top fly-fishing companies in Bend, offers half- and full-day trips.
-Half-day fishing trips are perfect for families and newcomers, and spend at least 4 hours fishing.
-Full-day trips last at least 8 hours, ensuring a day full of adventure.
-Both options aim to help anglers learn about the sport and catch fish.
-Each guest will need a valid fishing license in order to book a trip.
+Half-day fishing trips are perfect for families and newcomers, and spend four hours fishing.
+Full-day trips last at least eight hours.
+Both options help anglers learn about the sport and catch fish.
+However, each guest will need a valid fishing license in order to book a trip.

 For another option, try Fly and Field Outfitters.
 This company offers seven fly-fishing trips ranging in duration and experience.
-Families enjoy the half-day walk and wade trips, while enthusiasts can book a two- to five-day trip on the Deschutes River.
-Fly and Field can also accommodate groups as large as 24 people.
+Families enjoy the half-day walk and wade trips, while enthusiasts book a two- to five-day trip on Deschutes River.
+Fly and Field also accommodates groups as large as 24 people.

-Pronghorn Resort features a Jack Nicklaus-designed course with ancient lava formations, canyons and views of the Cascade Mountains.
+Pronghorn Resort features a Jack Nicklaus-designed course with ancient lava formations, canyons and views of Cascade Mountains.
 The 18-hole public course measures just over 7,200 yards where nature and challenging holes enhance the game.
-The resort also offers the Tom Fazio Championship Course, measuring over 7,400 yards with foot canyon and lava tube.
+The resort also has a Tom Fazio Championship Course, measuring over 7,400 yards with foot canyon and lava tube.